 - Why machine learning and data analysis are critical to Google's success in the cloud (TechRepublic)

-Being that Google Cloud Platform is a publicly-available product, it's not very difficult to acquire its services.
-The bigger issue is two-fold: Deciding whether or not Google Cloud Platform is the best option for your business, and planning your implementation.
+Since GCP is a publicly-available product, it's not very difficult to acquire its services.
+The bigger issue is two-fold: Deciding whether or not the platform is the best option for your business, and planning your migration.

-To effectively compare Google Cloud Platform against the other options out there, you'll need to do your research.
-If you are looking at comparing it against AWS and Microsoft Azure, try starting with our other smart person's guides for AWS and Microsoft Azure respectively.
+To effectively compare GCP against the other options out there, you'll need to do your research.
+If you are looking at comparing it against AWS and Microsoft Azure, try starting with our other smart person's guides for AWS and Microsoft Azure, respectively.
 A list of other good cloud vendors can be found in this list of 15 of the top hybrid cloud vendors.

-As your organization begins to plan its deployment, start by making a list of questions you have about the service and check them against the FAQ section on the Google Cloud Platform website.
-To understand the specifics of a Google Cloud Platform deployment, make sure you familiarize yourself with the proper documentation.
+As your organization begins to plan its deployment, start by making a list of questions you have about the service and check them against the FAQ section on the GCP website.
+To understand the specifics of a GCP deployment, make sure you familiarize yourself with the proper documentation.